annasong93/DigitalElectronics/README.md

 ## Project 1: Led Bracelet
 ### IDEA

 My idea is to make led light respond to music.
 It will detect the beat and blink with the beat and change color with it.
-I want to make it a bracelet as a decoration.
+I want to make it a bracelet as a decoration when people going to music festival.
+The light will blink with music in order to visualize the music.

+*Idealy it can form different shape or motion with the led lightbulbs.

 Here is the sketch: